Waverista/SEAT_BOOKING_API/README.md

 ### Overview

-The SEATTBOOKING API allows users to manage routes, buses, trips, and reservations in a transportation system.
+The SEAT BOOKING API allows users to manage routes, buses, trips, and reservations in a transportation system.
 Authentication is required for most endpoints using a bearer token.

 ### Base URL